The following schemes are closed to new applicants:

 - childcare vouchers

-- childcare your employer arranges with a provider (sometimes known as ‘directly contracted childcare’)
+- childcare your employer arranges with a provider (known as ‘directly contracted childcare’)

 - workplace nurseries